BonjourPlus/pass_plus/src/Jasdero/PassePlatBundle/README.md

 ### Status oriented management

 #### Principle
-The Passe-Plat bundle is built on the principle that an order's status (i.e. on hold, ready etc...) depends on the statuses of the products it's made of.
-This is achieved through different weights given to statuses, the most important being the heaviest.
+The Passe-Plat bundle is built on the principle that an order status (i.e. on hold, ready etc...) depends on the statuses of the products it's made of.
+The product with the most important status will define its order status.
 #### Use
-All you have to do is create some statuses and order them on the statuses main page.
+All you have to do is to create some statuses and order them on the statuses main page.
 There you have a table which rows you can drag'n'drop in the order you want.
 Know that through this actions all concerned orders will be updated on your platform as well as moved to the right folders on Google Drive.